-RULONA requires a notary public to maintain a single journal in a tangible medium, or one or more journals in an electronic format, in which the notary public chronicles all acts the notary public performs, and requires the notary public retain this journal for ten years after the performance of the last notarial act chronicled in the journal.
-The bill provides additional specific requirements for the creation and maintenance of the journal, as well as for the timing and contents of entries in the journal.
+RULONA would require a notary public to maintain a single journal in a tangible medium, or one or more journals in an electronic format, in which the notary public chronicles all acts the notary public performs, and would require the notary public retain this journal for ten years after the performance of the last notarial act chronicled in the journal.
+The bill would provide additional specific requirements for the creation and maintenance of the journal, as well as for the timing and contents of entries in the journal.

-If a journal is lost or stolen, the notary public is required, upon discovery, to promptly notify the Secretary of State.
+If a journal is lost or stolen, the notary public would be required, upon discovery, to promptly notify the Secretary of State.

-Upon resignation, revocation, or suspension of a commission, the notary public must retain the journal for the required ten-year period and inform the Secretary of State of the location of the journal.
-Alternatively, the notary public may transmit the journal to a repository approved by the Secretary of State.
+Upon resignation, revocation, or suspension of a commission, the notary public would be required to retain the journal for the required ten-year period and inform the Secretary of State of the location of the journal.
+Alternatively, the notary public could transmit the journal to a repository approved by the Secretary of State.

-Upon death or incompetency of a notary public, the notary public's personal representative, guardian, or any other person knowingly in possession of the journal must retain or transmit the journal and inform the Secretary of State of the journal's location.
+Upon death or incompetency of a notary public, the notary public's personal representative, guardian, or any other person knowingly in possession of the journal would be required to retain or transmit the journal and inform the Secretary of State of the journal's location.